katiestar99/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Raising errors
 ==============

-You should return errors encountered during plugin execution by raising ``AnsibleError()`` or a similar class with a message describing the error.
-When wrapping other exceptions into error messages, you should always use the ``to_native`` Ansible function to ensure proper string compatibility across Python versions:
+You should return errors encountered during plugin execution by raising ``AssibleError()`` or a similar class with a message describing the error.
+When wrapping other exceptions into error messages, you should always use the ``to_native`` Assible function to ensure proper string compatibility across Python versions:

 .. code-block:: python

-    from ansible.module_utils._text import to_native
+    from assible.module_utils._text import to_native

     try:
         cause_an_exception()
     except Exception as e:
-        raise AnsibleError('Something happened, this was original exception: %s' % to_native(e))
+        raise AssibleError('Something happened, this was original exception: %s' % to_native(e))

-Check the different `AnsibleError objects <https://github.com/ansible/ansible/blob/devel/lib/ansible/errors/__init__.py>`_ and see which one applies best to your situation.
+Check the different `AssibleError objects <https://github.com/assible/assible/blob/devel/lib/assible/errors/__init__.py>`_ and see which one applies best to your situation.

 String encoding
 ===============